swayam-kothekar/video-downloader/README.md

 # Video Downloader 🎥

-A powerful and feature-rich Flutter Android application for downloading YouTube videos with advanced capabilities including audio-video merging, quality selection, and comprehensive download management.
+A Flutter Android application for downloading YouTube videos.

 ## ✨ Features

 - **🎬 YouTube Video Download**: Download videos from YouTube using just the URL
-- **🎯 Quality Selection**: Choose from multiple available video qualities (360p, 720p, 1080p, etc.)
-- **🔊 Audio-Video Merging**: Automatic merging of separate audio and video streams for high-quality downloads using FFmpeg
 - **📊 Download Progress Tracking**: Real-time progress monitoring with detailed status updates
 - **📁 Download Management**: View and manage all downloaded videos in one place
 - **🖼️ Video Preview**: See video thumbnails, titles, and file sizes before downloading